 So, likewise, when we close a prayer to our Father with the words “in the name of Jesus we pray,” we are exercising a privilege we have been granted by our Savior and doing what Jesus commanded us to do.

 We all want to know that God hears us when we pray.
 We can be assured that He does if we come before Him using these keys.
+But there’s still much more to learn about prayer.
 For more about prayer, download our article reprint series How to Pray.

-For more about prayer, see the articles in the section “How to Pray.”
+For more about prayer, see also the other articles in this section “How to Pray.”